Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

 ## Prepare the game engine
 1. Download the Stable Linux 64-Bit NORMAL build from [this page](https://nwjs.io/downloads) and extract it to the same directory containing the `game_dir`.

+    Note: If you want to debug the game, you can download the SDK build instead.
+Use F12 to launch DevTools.

 2. Rename the extracted folder to `NWJS`.

 3. Copy the `NWJS` folder in this repository and paste it over your `NWJS` folder.